CABOMETYX Hispanic female patient portrayal

 BE Prepared

-Learn how to take your CABOMETYX
+Learn how to take your CABOMETYX for liver cancer*

 Taking CABOMETYX